-Prerequisites: Grade of "C" or better in ACED 2050, ACED 3000, and ACED 3400; overall GPA opf 2.3; restricted to OAT and BE majors.
+Prerequisites: Grade of "C" or better in ACED 2050, ACED 2300 and ACED 3400; overall GPA of 2.3 or higher; restricted to OAT, OATX, and OATO majors.
 Development of increased awareness of the role and scope of the administrative assistant position.
-This course will focus on basic and expanded job responsibilities, professionalism, and the performance of simulated office activities.
+This course will focus on basic and expanded job responsibilities, professionalism, and the performance of simulated office activities